 Studies go back and forth as to which antioxidants have successful outcomes, and this is most likely due to individual biochemistry.
 The Nutrition Genome Report is a great way for you to understand where the biggest sources of inflammation are coming from, and what particular antioxidants are needed in higher amounts for optimal protection.

-Stress and Male Fertility
+How Stress Affects Male Fertility

 Males who experienced more than two stressful life events before undergoing infertility treatment were more likely to be classified below WHO standards for sperm concentration, motility, and morphology.
 In a study including 950 men conducted by stress such as a job, life events, and even social strain were seen to have a significant impact on sperm density, total sperm counts, forward motility, and morphology.